-According to the US Centers for Disease Control and Prevention1, the spread of COVID-19 from a living person happens at close contact (within 2 meters) from respiratory droplets produced when an infected person coughs or sneezes.
+The spread of COVID-19 from a living person happens at close contact (within 2 meters) from respiratory droplets produced when an infected person coughs or sneezes1.
 This is consistent with the mechanism by which influenza and other common respiratory pathogens are spread.
 This route of transmission is of less concern when handling human remains or performing post mortem procedures, however, there may be spread by contact or inhalation, especially if there is full post mortem examination (autopsy) of a body.